MicrosoftDocs/azure-stack-docs/azure-stack/hci/manage/troubleshoot-arc-enabled-vms.md

 **$VMIP** is the IP address of the Arc Resource Bridge VM.

-Optionally, you can set the `-logDir` parameter to specify the path to the directory where the generated logs are stored.
+Optionally, set the `-logDir` parameter to specify the path to the directory where the generated logs are stored.
 If you don't specify the path or the parameter, by default the logs are stored in your current working directory.

-## Troubleshoot Azure Arc VM management
+## Troubleshoot Azure Arc VMs

-This section describes the errors related to Azure Arc VM management and their recommended resolution.
+This section describes the errors related to Azure Arc VMs and their recommended resolution.

 ### Permission denied error when you run the arcappliance prepare command